multiversx/mx-delegation-sc/README.md

 ```
 ./compile-wasm.sh
 ```
-in root, it will produce delegation.wasm and staking-mock.wasm (a dummy used in tests instead of a staking contract).
+in root, it will produce delegation.wasm and auction-mock.wasm (a dummy used in tests instead of a auction contract).

 # Rust configuration